 13 NEPGA also asked the FERC to find unjust and unreasonable the Net CONE value for FCAs 16-18 filed in ER21-787.
 Those values were conditionally accepted in a concurrently-issued order (see ER21-787 in Section III below).
-In the NEPGA Net Cone Complaint Order, the FERC said that NEPGA had not demonstrated that substituting the Net CONE values calculated using the old methodology (undoing the filing in ER21-787) was appropriate or necessary to address the alleged filed rate doctrine violation.
-NEPGA Net Cone Complaint Order at P. 55.

-consistent with the definition it intended to file and have in effect in advance of that FCA".14 Assertions regarding the impact of the proposed methodology to the market were left to be addressed in ER21-787 (see Section III below).15
+In the NEPGA Net Cone Complaint Order, the did not violate its current Tariff or the filed rate doctrine by using the proposed methodology to recalculate Net CONE.
+The FERC said that ISO-NE was "entitled to file a revised Net CONE definition pursuant to FPA section 205 and, as such, it was appropriate for ISO-NE to have performed its Net CONE calculations for the next FCA consistent with the definition it intended to file and have in effect in advance of that FCA".
+Assertions regarding the impact of the proposed methodology to the market were left to be addressed in ER21-787 (see Section III below).